rails-girls-summer-of-code/summer-of-code/blog/_posts/2018-07-07-brazilian-team.md

 #### [Stefanni](http://stefannibrasil.me/)

-I am a millennial that likes to how to cook (gasp) and loves coding, cats, playing sports and chocolate.
+I am a millennial that likes how to cook, loves coding, cats, playing sports and chocolate.
 I moved to Vancouver in January because my husband received a job offer to work here and we brought our two cats with us.
 My history with Rails Girls began in 2015.
 Actually, Rails Girls is the reason I decided to start Computer Science college in 2015 ( I only did 1 year and half, now I am studying by myself).
 I went as a student in the Rails Girls Sao Paulo 2015 workshop and since then I wanted to join the RGSoC, but I never applied.
 I was also a coach on the 2017th edition and it was an amazing experience.
 The other coach of my group introduced me to the CTO of a Brazilian fintech where later I did a brief software internship before moving to Vancouver.
 So imagine how happy I was when Ana and Vaishali surprised us announcing that we were selected, Rails Girls has been playing an important role in my tech career!